lu3k/bicarb_icu_target_trial_emulation/README.md

 - Ketones do not have a defined value
 - Volume Intake, Outtake function are unclear in inclusion
 - RRT in diagnosis Frame do not have a Global ICU Stay ID.
 Imputing them with the Global Hospital Stay ID doesn't include all patients / shouldn't be a problem, since all patients with a ICU stay ID that fall into this case are eliminated.
+- Problem with ReprodICU where there are lots of labs with no patient_info and vice versa.
+See undefined_labs_problem_analysis.ipynb for details.

 ## Current Cohort Flowchart
 356,849 Patients in Datasets